The Art Of The Deal

 Let‘s review.
 The process involves:

-• looking for properties through various ofline and online sources,
+• looking for properties through various offline and online sources,

 • getting the proper inspections and nego tiating the price and terms of the pur chase,